§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-§ Credential Schema, Permissions, and Validation process
+§ Credential Schemas and Permissions

 This section is non-normative.